PlanQK/workflow-modeler/doc/quantum-workflow-modeler/extensions/pattern-plugin/Tutorial/README.md

-# Tutorial

-In the following, it is described how to use the pattern plugin
+# Using the Pattern Plugin: A Step-by-Step Guide

+Follow these steps to use the Pattern Plugin in the workflow modeler:

+## 1. Access the Plugin
-1. Start by clicking on the "Pattern Plugin" in your system interface.
+Begin by clicking on the "Pattern Plugin" within the workflow modeler.

+## 2. Navigate to Pattern Selection
-2. Once the plugin opens, look for the "Open Pattern Selection" button.
+Once the plugin interface opens, locate and click on the "Open Pattern Selection" button.

+## 3. Browse Available Patterns
-3. In the pattern selection window, you'll find various patterns categorized as QAOA, Algorithm Patterns, and Behavioral Patterns.
+In the pattern selection window, you'll find a variety of patterns organized into categories:

-4. Select the "QAOA" pattern to specify the quantum approximate optimization algorithm.

-5. Additionally, choose a pattern from the "Algorithm Patterns" and "Behavioral Patterns" sections based on your workflow requirements.
+- Algorithm Patterns
+- Behavioral Patterns
+- Augmentation Patterns

+## 4. Select Algorithm Pattern
+Choose the "Quantum Approximate Optimization Algorithm (QAOA)" from the algorithm patterns list.

+## 5. Choose Augmentation Pattern
+Additionally, select the "Biased Initial State" pattern from the augmentation patterns.

-6. Confirm your pattern selection.
+## 6. Confirm Selection
+After making your pattern choices, confirm your selection to proceed.

+## 7. Automatic Solution Check
-7. The plugin will automatically check if a solution exists for the chosen patterns.
+The plugin will automatically verify if a solution exists for the selected patterns:

-8. If a solution is found, it will be retrieved and integrated into the subprocess.
-In case no solution exists, the subprocess will remain empty, allowing you to start your modeling from scratch.
-If you want to add patterns after your solution then you can drag and drop them from the palette.
+- If a solution is found, it will be retrieved and integrated into a subprocess.
+- If no solution is found, the subprocess will remain empty, allowing you to start your modeling from scratch.

-9. Then you can transform the workflow.
+**Note**: You can add additional patterns to your solution by dragging and dropping them from the palette.